RobbHaas Family Pages

 Township, Hamilton County, Indiana -

--- The family rented this farm and it consisted of about 200 acres and was approximately six miles east of Arcadia.
-It had a large house and was in White River Township
+-- The family moved from the George Foulke Farm and rented this farm.
+It consisted of about 200 acres and was approximately six miles east of Arcadia.
+It had a large house and was in White River Township. - S44, S45,

 |Oscar raised hogs and chickens.
 He prided himself in raising prize-winning Poland China hogs and White Rock chickens that won numerous blue ribbons at the Indiana State Fair.
 These ribbons were kept in the family Bible.
 S14, I5,|